U.S. Route 218: History

 In 1913, work on the road that is now US 218 was begun.
-At this time it was called the Red Ball Route.
+At this time it was an auto trail called the Red Ball Route.
 It was called this because the original route was marked with poles which had red balls, 6 in in diameter, mounted on each side.
 In 1920, the Minnesota portion of the route was designated as Constitutional Route 40, as part of the Babcock Amendment that established the Minnesota trunk highway system.

-In Iowa, US 218 was extended from its previous southern terminus, at its intersection with U.S. 30 in Benton County, in 1934 when U.S. Highway 161 was split and renamed.
-The former U.S. 161 had extended from Dubuque, through Cedar Rapids, to Keokuk.
+In Iowa, US 218 was extended from its previous southern terminus, at its intersection with US 30 in Benton County, in 1934 when US 161 was split and renamed.
+The former US 161 had extended from Dubuque, through Cedar Rapids, to Keokuk.
 After the split, the section of former US 161 from Dubuque to Cedar Rapids extended US 151 south, and the section of US 30 from the former terminus of US 218 to its intersection with the former US 161 in Cedar Rapids, along with the section of former US 161 from Cedar Rapids to Keokuk, extended US 218 south.

 In 1965, US 218 was rerouted along bypasses of Austin, Minnesota and Owatonna, Minnesota, the latter following a route that would later become the US 14 bypass of that city as well.

-Future
+In 1985, US 218 was bypassed around Iowa City and Coralville, joining I-380 at the I-80 interchange.
+US 218 to Cedar Rapids was replaced by Iowa 965.

-The Iowa Department of Transportation has plans to rebuild the AOTS interchange with I-80 and I-380/US 218/Iowa 27 in Coralville.
-As the Eastern Iowa region has grown, traffic has increased, and the current arrangement of the interchange with its cloverleaf ramps has been deemed unsafe.
-The Iowa DOT proposes to rebuilt the interchange as a turbine interchange, which will eliminate weaving.
-The project is scheduled to begin in 2020.
+The interchange with I-80 and I-380/US 218/Iowa 27 in Coralville was converted from a cloverleaf to a turbine interchange to eliminate weaving.